provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.RemoveMsgBasedFeeProposal"></a>
+<a name="provenance.msgfees.v1.RemoveMsgFeeProposal"></a>

-### RemoveMsgBasedFeeProposal
+### RemoveMsgFeeProposal
-RemoveMsgBasedFeeProposal defines a governance proposal to delete a current msg based fee
+RemoveMsgFeeProposal defines a governance proposal to delete a current msg based fee

 | Field | Type | Label | Description |